ImProver: Agent-Based Automated Proof Optimization: Additional Experimental Results

 \paragraph{MIL: Length Optimization}

-Consider \autoref{fig:mil-len}, which optimizes an exercise solution from MIL Chapter 8, Section 1 (Group theory) for length, eliminating \texttt{simp} calls and introducing proof terms into the structure of the proof to shorten it from $9$ tactic invocations to $7$.
+Consider \autoref{fig:mil-len}, which optimizes an exercise solution from MIL Chapter 8, Section 1 (Group theory) for length, modifying the proof structure and introducing proof terms into the structure of the proof to shorten it from $9$ tactic invocations to $7$.

+\paragraph{MIL Declarativity Optimization.} Consider \autoref{fig:ex2-MIL-read}, a result from MIL that we optimize for the declarative metric.
+This original proof carried a score of $0$, as it has no \texttt{have} statements.
+In comparison, after applying \methodname{}, the model explicitly defines hypotheses for use in the latter half of the proof; these hypotheses can easily be converted into standalone lemmas for reuse.